Alpakka31/which/README.md

 # which
-  A minimal alternative to the 'which' command
+  A minimal alternative to the GNU which command found in Linux distributions

 ## Compiling and installing
   To compile run: